 Why Use Material-UI?

-Ready-to-Use Components: MUI offers a vast collection of pre-built components, such as buttons, cards, modals, avatars, and tables.
-These are fully customizable and help developers save time on repetitive design tasks.
+Ready-to-Use Components: MUI offers a vast collection of pre-built components, fully customizable to save development time.

 Basic button